+Amazon EBS volumes are the recommended storage option for the majority of use cases.
 Amazon EBS provides your instances with persistent, block-level storage.
-Amazon EBS volumes are essentially the equivalent of physical hard disks that you can attach to a running instance.
+Amazon EBS volumes are essentially hard disks that you can attach to a running instance.

-Volumes are especially suited for applications that require a database, a file system, or access to raw block-level storage.
+Amazon EBS is especially suited for applications that require a database, a file system, or access to raw block-level storage.

-You can attach multiple volumes to an instance.
-To keep a back-up copy, you can create a snapshot of the volume that is stored in Amazon S3.
+As illustrated in the previous figure, you can attach multiple volumes to an instance.
+Also, to keep a back-up copy of your data, you can create a snapshot of an EBS volume, which is stored in Amazon S3.
 You can create a new Amazon EBS volume from a snapshot, and attach it to another instance.
-You can also detach a volume from an instance and attach it to a different one.
-For more information about Amazon EBS volumes, see Amazon Elastic Block Store.
+You can also detach a volume from an instance and attach it to a different instance.
+The following figure illustrates the life cycle of an EBS volume.